 What We Do

-Water for Long Island was formed in 2004 to establish an expanding network of informed and active groups and individuals who will speak up, advocate for and defend the aquifers and the groundwater resources of Long Island.
-Since its founding Water for Long Island has been engaged in a number of activities and programs to create a better understanding of the Long Island aquifer systems, the groundwater it provides to Long Islanders and its vulnerability to pollution and over-pumping.
+Water for Long Island was formed in 2004 to establish an expanding network of informed and active groups and individuals who will speak up, advocate for, and defend the aquifers and the groundwater resources of Long Island.
+Since its founding Water for Long Island has been engaged in a number of activities and programs to create a better understanding of the Long Island aquifer system, the groundwater it provides to Long Islanders and its vulnerability to pollution and over-pumping.
 Some of the activities Water for Long Island has been engaged in include the following: